TodePond/TodePondDotCom/wikiblogarden/my-name/todepond/readme.md

 Unfortunately, [tode.com](https://tode.com) wasn't available for over-the-counter purchase.
 I emailed the owner of the domain, and offered to buy it.
 They quoted me a price of forty five thousand dollars.
 I offered them fifty quid.

 They offered me a slightly lower price, still in the tens of thousands.
 I offered the sales person a personalised video of a tortoise.
-He jokingly replied "yes, it's a deal."
+He jokingly replied "sure, it's a deal."

 We printed out his face and taped it onto Flora's tortoise.
 I sent him the video, and he has ghosted me ever since.